 To create this environment where you are supporting patients by having a room or building be part of the care team means having the ability to be responsive to the conditions of the room.

-For example, an intelligent code blue: if you have a code blue event, then the building will be part of that event response, such as with changing lights, displaying information on the television, displays in the hallway that say “code blue,” priority badges for staff members in elevators.
+For example, if you have a code blue event, then the building will be part of that event response, such as by changing the lights, displaying information on the television, showing displays in the hallway that say “code blue,” or prioritizing badges for staff members in elevators.
 It could even be turning on the air conditioning for the room because you have 10 staff running into the room and they need extra AC.
 It’s about the building responding in a smarter way during critical situations.